10.1.2. General aspects

 A reason for discrepancies between results of randomised trials and observational studies may be the use of prevalent drug users in the latter.
 Evaluating medication effects outside of clinical trials: new-user designs (Am J Epidemiol 2003;158(9):915-20) explains the biases introduced by use of prevalent drug users and how a new-user (or incident user) design eliminate these biases by restricting analyses to persons under observation at the start of the current course of treatment.
 The Incident User Design in Comparative Effectiveness Research (Pharmacoepidemiol Drug Saf 2013; 22(1): 1–6) reviews published CER case studies in which investigators had used the incident user design, discusses its strengths (reduced bias) and weakness (reduced precision of comparative effectiveness estimates) and provides recommendations to investigators considering to use this design.
 The value of incident user design and its exceptions have been reviewed.

-A thorough and up-to-date reference to be consulted for vaccine safety assessment is the ADVANCE Report on appraisal of vaccine safety methods.
-Together with a large number of relevant references, it provides a brief description of a very wide range of direct and indirect methods of risk assessment for vaccines (listed in the Table of Contents) and evaluates them based on 9 criteria related to five domains: Effect Measure, Statistical Criteria, Timeliness, Restriction and Robustness, and Operational Criteria.
-It also emphasises the specificities of safety assessment for vaccines and how they differ from other pharmaceutical drugs, evaluates study designs, discusses perspectives of different stakeholders on risk assessment, describes experiences from other projects and systems, and provides recommendations.
+A reference to be consulted for vaccine safety assessment is the ADVANCE Report on appraisal of vaccine safety methods.
+Together with a large number of references, it provides a brief description of a very wide range of direct and indirect methods of risk assessment for vaccines (listed in the Table of Contents) and evaluates them based on nine criteria related to five domains: Effect Measure, Statistical Criteria, Timeliness, Restriction and Robustness, and Operational Criteria.
+It also emphasises the specificities of safety assessment for vaccines and how they differ from other medicines, evaluates study designs, discusses perspectives of different stakeholders on risk assessment, describes experiences from other projects and systems, and provides recommendations.
 This document is highly relevant for all the topics covered in this chapter on vaccine safety.

 Specific aspects related to vaccine safety are discussed in several other documents.